akamai/luda/Readme.md

 # Download and getting started

-1 .First of all, clone the repo :)
+First of all, clone the repo :)

-To make sure for everyone, we will run everything inside a docker.
+To make sure it will work for everyone, we will run everything inside a docker.
 Assuming you have docker and docker-composed on your machine, just run from the project directory

 ```bash